 Let me rephrase that: I am a tea fanatic.
 I absolutely love the stuff, and typically drink three to four cups every day.

 Creating a tea drinking habit was never something that was a chore for me.
 It came quite easily -in fact, like any good thing, I was always a bit concerned that I was potentially drinking too much tea daily since too much of anything can put a strain on your kidneys.
 Fortunately, my research has shown that volume to be a fine amount for daily consumption.

 Creating a Tea Habit

-Like any habit, regular tea consumption is something that anyone can do.
+Like any healthy habit, regular tea consumption is something that anyone can do.
 It is simply a matter of creating a routine.
 If you enjoy the taste of tea, this should be really easy.
 If you hate the flavor, it might be quite difficult.
 Therefore one of the most important aspects of creating a tea habit is finding the flavor you enjoy.

 Different types of teas have different benefits.
 They are known as one of the best sources of natural antioxidants, and even to have some purported weight loss effects.

 There are a lot of purported tea benefits that, which we will list later in this article.
 Some benefits are stronger in certain types of tea, some in others.
 But all teas contain the same basic benefits, since the most common three types of teas— green tea, black tea, and oolong tea— come from the same plant: Camellia Sinensis.
 The only difference is the level of the helpful properties.

 This is not to say that tea is a magic bullet.
 It is not a miracle cure.
 It is just another facet of a healthy lifestyle that will help you live a longer and better life.
-Incorporated with a fitness regimen and a healthy diet including fruits, vegetables, whole grains and far less processed foods it can help quite a bit.
+Incorporated into a fitness regimen and a healthy diet including fruits, vegetables, whole grains and far less processed foods it can help quite a bit.